icosa-foundation/open-brush-docs/user-guide/repaint-tool.md

 ### Jitter Improvements

-In addition to the Repaint Tool, this build adds some new features to the existing "Color Jitter" settings on the Color picker (the Dice icon near the bottom)
+Open the Jitter settings from the dice button near the bottom of the colour picker.
+These settings affect new strokes and can also be applied by the Repaint tool.

+#### Colour Jitter

+The Hue, Saturation and Value sliders control how much those colour components can vary from one stroke to the next.
+A value at the far left adds no variation; increasing a slider widens the random range around the selected colour.

 #### Jitter Brush Size

 This slider controls how much the stroke size varies from stroke to stroke.
-All the way to the left behaves normally.
-As you move the slider more to the right, each stroke will have more randomness applied to it's stroke size.
+The far-left position adds no variation; moving it right increases the random size range.

 #### Jitter Positions

 ![](<../.gitbook/assets/image-017.png>)

-This slider controls how much randomness is applied to each point on a brush stroke. .
-All the way to the left behaves normally.
-As you move the slider more to the right, each point of the stroke will be randomly shifted from it's usual position.
-At higher settings and with some brushes this will cause the brush stroke to actually split and form multiple small strokes.
+This slider controls how much randomness is applied to each point on a brush stroke.
+The far-left position adds no variation; moving it right shifts points farther from their usual positions.
+At higher settings, some brushes appear to split into multiple small strokes.

 ### Things to try